tensorflow/mlir/g3doc/Tutorials/Toy/Ch-3.md

 MLIR's [Generic DAG Rewriter](../../GenericDAGRewriter.md).

 There are two methods that can be used to implement pattern-match transformations:
+1. Imperative, C++ pattern-match and rewrite
-1. Declarative, rule-based pattern-match and rewrite using [Table-driven Declarative Rewrite Rule](../../DeclarativeRewrites.md) (DRR).
+2. Declarative, rule-based pattern-match and rewrite using [Table-driven Declarative Rewrite Rule](../../DeclarativeRewrites.md) (DRR).
 Note that the use of DRR requires that the operations be defined using ODS as described in [Chapter 2](../Ch-2.md).

-2. Imperative, C++ pattern-match and rewrite
+# Optimize Transpose using C++ style pattern-match and rewrite

-# Eliminate Redundant Transpose

 Let's start with a simple pattern and try to eliminate a sequence of two transpose that cancel out: `transpose(transpose(X)) -> X`.
 Here is the